Chart Color Schemes

 Kalamunda hosts an older demographic, ranking in the top quartile nationwide

-Kalamunda has a median age of 49, which is higher than Greater Perth's figure of 37 and also above the national average of 38.
-The age profile shows that those aged 75-84 are particularly prominent, making up 12.1% of the population, compared to 6.0% nationally.
-This group has grown from 10.3% in the 2021 Census.
-Meanwhile, the 65-74 cohort has declined from 14.3% to 12.8%, and the 45-54 age group has dropped from 13.8% to 12.7%.
-By 2041, demographic projections indicate significant shifts in Kalamunda's age structure.
-The 85+ group is expected to grow by 134%, reaching 882 people from 377.
-The combined 65+ age groups will account for 94% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 15-24 and 0-4 cohorts are expected to experience population declines.
+Kalamunda has a median age of 49, which is notably higher than Greater Perth's figure of 37 and also exceeds the national average of 38 years.
+The age profile indicates that those aged 75-84 are particularly prevalent at 12.1%, while the 25-34 group is comparatively smaller at 6.2% compared to Greater Perth.
+This concentration of 75-84 year-olds is significantly higher than the national figure of 6.0%.
+Between the 2021 Census and the present, the percentage of Kalamunda's population aged 75 to 84 has increased from 10.3% to 12.1%.
+Conversely, the 65-74 age group has decreased from 14.3% to 12.8%, and the 45-54 group has dropped from 13.8% to 12.7%.
+Looking ahead to 2041, demographic projections show significant shifts in Kalamunda's age structure.
+Notably, the 85+ group is expected to grow by 132%, reaching 884 people from 381.
+The combined 65+ age groups are projected to account for 96% of total population growth, reflecting the area's aging demographic trend.
+In contrast, the 25-34 and 15-24 cohorts are expected to experience population declines.